 - Access to fresh water and diet to ensure Freedom from hunger and thirst.

-- Providing shelter and resting environment to ensure Freedom from discomfort
+- Providing shelter and a resting environment to ensure Freedom from discomfort

 - Providing swift diagnosis and treatment to ensure Freedom from pain, injury, or disease

 - Providing sufficient space, facilities, and kindred company to ensure Freedom to express normal behavior